Tarragindi suburb profile

 Tarragindi property market performance

-Tarragindi's property market has shown robust growth over the past 12 months, particularly in the housing sector.
-House values have surged by 14.7%, with the median house price reaching $1.61 million.
-In contrast, unit values have remained stable, with no change over the same period, maintaining a median price of $500,000.
+Tarragindi's property market has shown robust growth, particularly in the housing sector, over the past 12 months.
+House values have surged by 14.4%, bringing the median house price to $1.68 million.
+In contrast, unit values have remained stable, with the median unit price holding at $500,000.

-Sales activity has been more pronounced in the housing market, with 49 houses sold compared to just 3 units in the past 12 months.
-Both houses and units are selling quickly, with median days on market at 18 and 16 days, respectively, indicating strong demand across the board.
+Sales activity has been more pronounced in the housing market, with 36 houses sold compared to just 3 units in the past three months.
+Both houses and units are selling quickly, with median days on market at 19 and 16 days, respectively, indicating strong buyer interest.

 Median price - units$500KPast 3 months